dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-how-to-debug-multiple-dapr-apps.md

 }
 ```

-## Step 4: Run compound launch
+## Step 4: Run a compound launch

-You can now run the program in debug mode by finding the compound command in the VS Code debugger.
+You can now run the applications in debug mode by finding the compound command name you have defined in the previous step in the VS Code debugger:

 <img src="/images/vscode-launch-configuration.png" width=400 >

 #### Daprd parameter table
-Below you will find all the current supported parameters for VS Code tasks.
+Below are the supported parameters for VS Code tasks.
+These parameters are equivalent to `daprd` arguments as detailed in [this reference]({{< ref arguments-annotations-overview.md >}}):

 | Parameter    | Description   | Required    | Example |
 |--------------|---------------|-------------|---------|